Yash-Ughade/Voosh-Backend-Node.js/README.md

 This is s Backend project built on Node.js running on the port 5000.
 For storing the data MongDB is used.

-POST request
+POST requests

-/register - for registering the users.
+  1. /register - for registering the users.

-/login -  to log in to the user.
+  2. /login -  to log in to the user.

-/me - to update the data of the user.
+  3. /me - to update the data of the user.

 GET request